nils-mathieu/piscine-rust/STORY.md

 were of his opinion.

 But this student, though careless, was not here by mistake.
 He had heard of great treasures, lost within the forest.
-An hour, maybe two, he himself was not sure how much time had past since he had left the dormitories.
+An hour, maybe two, he himself was not sure how much time had passed since he had left the dormitories.
 Not exactly athletic, his legs started to ache.
 He was cold.
 But he had hopes.

 "Ced'?" someone asked.